Every year thousands of students choose to take medical electives with IVHQ. Here’s why:

 IVHQ will arrange your airport pick-up, accommodation, meals and orientation, and provide you with access to 24/7 in-country support to make sure your time abroad runs as smoothly as possible.

-With fees starting from just $180 for 1 week, you will not find a more affordable and reliable elective opportunity.
+With fees starting from just US$20 (approximately £16) per day including accommodation, you will not find a more affordable and reliable elective opportunity.

 This was one of the greatest experiences of my life.
 I have learned so much and I am so grateful for this opportunity.
 My project was excellent, it was everything I could have hoped for and more.
 I feel like the doctors and staff appreciated my help, and they did a great job of getting me as involved as possible with the skills I do have.
 One of my favourite moments was witnessing the birth of a baby girl at my clinic, which was an incredible experience!
 Jamie Jarett, 22 (Medical Elective in Guatemala)